-Age Range # of Employees in Employer Health Insurance
+Age Range # of Employees in uniform health plan Employer Health Insurance Spending/Month

-uniform health plan Spending/Month

 20-30 7 \$200

 30-40 6 \$300

 40-50 4 \$400

-50-60 4 \$500

-60-70 1 \$600

 The employer's total monthly spending for all employees is \$7,400, and the average per employee is \$336.36.
 Because all employees are full time and the maximum number of Hours Payable per month is 172, the average hourly expenditure per employee is \$336.36/172, or \$1.96.
+This exceeds the Health Care Expenditure rate for Medium-sized Employers of \$1.76/hour in 2017, so the employer satisfies the spending requirement of the HCSO.

-This exceeds the Health d.
+d.
 If the Covered Employer's hourly expenditures fail to meet the minimum expenditure rate set forth by the HCSO, that employer must spend the difference (or shortfall) within 30 days of the end of the quarter.
 Such expenditures shall be divided equally among Covered Employees participating in the uniform health plan.